sonhn85/DuckDBExcelAddin/README.md

 and update the corresponding references in `FRAMEWRK.C`.

-This modification only affects local compilation and does not affect runtime behavior.
+This modification only affects local compilation and does not affect runtime behavior because `XLOPER` is never used.

 ## Build instruction